 - vomit blood or have vomit that looks like ground coffee

-- have bright green or yellow vomit
+- have green vomit (adults)

 - might have swallowed something poisonous